 After seminary at Yale, Cameron completed Clinical Pastoral Education training as a chaplain in the addiction and dual diagnostic division of Griffin Hospital in Derby, Connecticut.
 He remains committed to ministering to those in recovery from alcoholism and drug addiction.

-He is presently serving a third term on the Executive Board of the Episcopal Diocese of Southern Virginia.
-He is a member of Repairers of the Breach, a diocesan group devoted to racial reconciliation; a member of the Addictions & Recovery Commission and a member of the Mission Network and Church Planting Task Force.
+He is presently serving a three-year term on the Standing Committee (Bishop’s advisory council) of the Episcopal Diocese of Southern Virginia.
+He is a ten-year member of Repairers of the Breach, a diocesan group devoted to racial justice & reconciliation.
+Cameron was elected as a Deputy to the 2018 General Convention of the Episcopal Church; has served two consecutive terms on the Executive Board of the diocese; and was a member of the Addictions & Recovery Commission and the Mission Network and Church Planting Task Force.

 You can contact The Rev. Cameron Randle directly at CRandle@easternshorechapel.org.